-Electrifying the Severn Tunnel - upgrading the Great Western rail route
+Electrifying the Severn Tunnel

 For six weeks over September and October the Severn Tunnel rail route, the major rail artery linking London to south west Wales, was closed for upgrades.
 By far the longest blockade of track in 2016, it saw this key route through the tunnel prepared for electrification, which will help to cut journey times between the capital and Swansea by up to 20 minutes.